It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 Plus, in 10 years’ time, you’d become eligible to apply for Portuguese citizenship.
 Unlike other countries, you can get citizenship there even if you don’t physically live in the country and that’s a real pro.

-Cyprus doesn’t offer just one Golden Visa program, but two.
+Cyprus doesn’t offer just one Golden Visa, but two.

 The two programs complicate matters slightly, making it more important for you to receive proper guidance if you want to become a resident of Cyprus – we can help.